Arecibo, Puerto Rico: Geography

-Arecibo is located in the Northern Coastal Plain region of Puerto Rico, extending inland into the Northern Karst region.
-It lies on the Atlantic Ocean; north of Utuado; east of Hatillo; and west of Barceloneta and Florida.
+Arecibo is located in the Northern Coastal Plain region of Puerto Rico, extending inland into the Northern Karst Belt.
+It lies on the Atlantic Ocean north of Utuado, east of Hatillo, and west of Barceloneta and Florida.
 The city occupies an area of 127 square miles (330 km2), of which, 45.23 sqmi, is water.

-The Rio Grande de Arecibo is the main river in the municipality, running through the middle of it.
-South of the municipality, in the karst region, it forms the Dos Bocas Lake, a primary source of water for Northern Puerto Rico.
-Several rivers feed the Rio Grande, including the Tanama River.
-Caño Santiago is an artificial canal created in the 19th century by partially diverting the Tanama River's waters tobarrios a small temporary stream, to supply water to poor neighborhoods in Arecibo, discharging into the Arecibo River near its own mouth.
+The Río Grande de Arecibo is the main river in the municipality, running through the middle of it.
+South of the municipality, in the karst region, it forms the Dos Bocas Lake, a primary source of water for northern Puerto Rico.
+Several rivers feed the Río Grande, including the Tanamá River.
+Caño Santiago is an artificial canal created in the 19th century by partially diverting the Tanama River's waters tobarrios a small temporary stream, to supply water to poor neighborhoods in Arecibo, discharging into the Arecibo River near its mouth.
 In the 1950s it was modified to pass slightly more south of the city center.
-Poor maintenance, sediment and pollution has turned the canal once again into a temporary stream.
-East of the river lies Caño Tiburones, an important marshland area that provides habitat for many kinds of birds and wildlife.
+Poor maintenance, sediment and pollution has again turned the canal into a temporary stream.
+East of the river lies Caño Tiburones, a vital marshland area providing habitat for many birds and wildlife.

 Arecibo has two forest reserves.
-Cambalache State Forest is located along the Barceloneta municipal limits, while Rio Abajo State Forest is located between Arecibo and Utuado.
+Cambalache Forest Reserve is located along Barceloneta's municipal limits while Río Abajo State Forest is located between Arecibo and Utuado.
 Caves include Cueva Ventana, which overlooks the valley formed by the Rio Grande de Arecibo, and Cueva del Indio (Cave of the Indian), where paintings made by prehistoric indigenous peoples have been seen.

 Environmental impact studies have been done to consider remedies for flooding that often occurs in Arecibo.